Have you ever looked for Matcha Chocolate Chips at the store? Look no further. Make them at home with 2 simple ingredients.

-A quick Google search lead to matcha cookies with dark chocolate chips, or matcha cookies with white chocolate chunks.
+A quick Google search led to matcha cookies with dark chocolate chips.

 But no matcha chocolate chips on the market.

 If you’re new to matcha, it is a finely ground green tea from Japan.
 I use this ingredient in a lot of my baking.

 It’s just white chocolate and matcha powder!
 How simple is that?

 And because there are only 2 ingredients in this recipe, the quality of the ingredients is important.

 Choose a quality white chocolate and premium matcha powder.